 The best part regarding this recipe is that it’s low-cost and simple.
 You’ll whip it up in no time with little effort.
-And while you’ve got your oil hot and you’re in a deep-frying mode, take a glance at these different copycat recipes i’ve added before:
+And while you’ve got your oil hot and you’re in a deep-frying mode, take a glance at these delicious copycat recipes: